iPhone 6: Everything you need to know

 The iPhone 6 release date has broken records, but now a number of iPhone 6 problems are sullying the eagerly awaited phone’s arrival.

-The Samsung Galaxy S5 rival is not alone either.
-As many had predicted, the iPhone 5S follow-on has landed alongside a big brother – the iPhone 6 Plus.
+The Samsung Galaxy S5 rival hit retailers back on September 19, and it wasn’t alone either.
+As many had predicted, the iPhone 5S follow-on landed alongside a big brother – the iPhone 6 Plus.
 While the iPhone 6 runs a 4.7-inch display, the 6 Plus packs an LG G3 rivalling 5.5-inch screen.